Jornason/iOS-SwiftCharts/SwiftCharts.md

 This tells the compiler which file it should be using to bridge between swift and objective-C.

+You can now go ahead and use any of the classes in the pseudo framework from any of your swift files.
+Since we've been using the ShinobiCharts framework, let's take a look at creating our first chart using swift.

 ### Creating your first Swift chart